Posted on February 13, 2018 by Jenn Zatopek

 The trail we took led us downward to a small pond, filled with turtles in springtime, surrounded now by hills of barren trees and a few bright evergreens.
 The oceanic sky turned from cloudy dark grey to pale blue in what seemed like the blink of an eye and we were bathed in light.
-One small man, all in black, broke the silence with a hand up and a cheerful “hi” and then we returned another way, walking up the trail surrounded by halos of dead prairie grass, white stones crunching under our shoes, and then back into the shady glen of the congregation of trees, of cedar and elm and mesquite, of oak and pine.
+One small man, all in black, broke the silence with a hand up and a cheerful “hi” and then we returned another way, sauntering up the trail surrounded by halos of dead prairie grass, white stones crunching under our shoes, and then back into the shady glen of the congregation of trees, of cedar and elm and mesquite, of oak and pine.

 Sometimes the only thing that restores me to my senses is a trip in nature.
-It is church for me, in the deepest sense of the word, of homecoming with the Divine, of knowing deeply that I did not create the forest but I can look around and know that a Great Someone did and longs for me to enjoy it.
-The great poet Mary Oliver writes “stepping out into the world, into the grass, onto the path, was always a kind of relief.
+It is church for me, in the deepest sense of the word, of homecoming with the Divine, of knowing deeply that I did not create the forest but I can look around and know One who did and longs for me to enjoy it.
+Mary Oliver wrote “stepping out into the world, into the grass, onto the path, was always a kind of relief.
 I was not escaping anything.
 I was returning to the arena of delight.”

 Before we returned to our car that day, basking in the glow of pumping our legs against forest floor, delighting in the cold crisp air, we took another quick turn through the woods, and as we came out into a clearing, we saw a brilliant red cardinal fly to a barren cypress tree across the way.
-It looked at us, with those bright and alive eyes, and watched us watching it.
+It looked at us, with those lively eyes, and watched us too.
 The cardinal looked at us and did nothing as we stood and drank in the scene: bright red bird against a cloudy blue sky.
-It eventually turned and flew away but I knew in that instant I received the Eucharist, the body and blood of Christ, that day.
+It eventually turned and flew away but I knew in that instant I received the Eucharist that day.

 Oliver, Mary.
 (2016).
 Upstream.
 New York: Penguin Press.